-Technical vulnerability tests such as vulnerability scanning, penetration testing and application source code review should be performed to identify the vulnerabilities and weaknesses of network or systems when necessary.
+Technical vulnerability tests such as vulnerability scanning, penetration testing, configuration review and source code scanning should be performed to identify the vulnerabilities and weaknesses of network or systems when necessary.
 Before conducting the vulnerability scanning and/or penetration testing, the assessment team should agree with the B/D on the scope, possible impact and fallback/recovery procedure.
-This should be based on the Business Continuity Plan and Disaster Recovery Plan if mission critical systems are involved.
+This should be based on the Business Continuity Plan and Disaster Recovery Plan if Tier 2 or above information systems are involved.